Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Environment-Adaptive Covariate Selection

 \subsection{Prediction and interpretation}

-At test time, EACS proceeds as follows.
-Given a new environment with unlabeled covariates, we compute its representation $u_e$, apply the learned selector to obtain $\widehat z_e = \widehat g(u_e)$, and generate predictions using the corresponding baseline predictor $f_{\widehat z_e}$.
-All samples within an environment share the same selected subset, reflecting the assumption that covariate reliability is an environment-level property.
+At test time, given a new environment $e^* \in \mathcal{E}$, EACS computes its representation $u_{e^*}$, obtains the selected subset $\widehat z_{e^*} = \widehat g(u_{e^*})$, and predicts using the corresponding baseline predictor $f_{\widehat z_{e^*}}$.
+All samples in the environment share the same subset, since the optimal subset is determined by the intervention $i(e^*)$ and not by individual covariate values.

-This perspective clarifies why EACS can outperform both ERM and causal-only selection.
-Each baseline predictor $f_z$ is trained on pooled data and therefore captures an average relationship between covariates and the outcome across training environments.
-For causal covariates, this relationship is stable; for proxy covariates, it reflects an average of environment-specific associations.
-Environments whose proxy associations are close to this average benefit from including them, while environments where these associations deviate substantially are better served by excluding unstable covariates.
-EACS learns to navigate this trade-off using only unlabeled covariate information.
+This clarifies why EACS can outperform causal-only and non-adaptive methods: the pooled predictor that includes proxies is well-suited to environments where the $X$--$U$ relationship is preserved and poorly suited where a shift disrupts it, and EACS chooses between these regimes using only target covariates.